Tsinghua University School of Economics & Management: Bejing

 Academics and credits

-Students are enrolled in 16 S/N Carlson School International Business (IBUS 5100) credits for a semester at Tsinghua University School of Economics and Management.
+Students are enrolled in 15 S/N Carlson School International Business (IBUS 5200) credits at the University of Minnesota during the semester they are abroad.
+Students will take a full course load (13-18 UMN credits per semester) at the host universitiy.
+Business courses taught in English are available for exchange students.
 Classes typically take the form of lectures, seminars or case-based team projects, and active participation is encouraged.
 About half of Tsinghua's class offerings are taught in English.
 Classes in Mandarin are open to exchange students.

 For detailed information about the courses, please visit Tsinghua University’s Foreign Student Affairs Office.